PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4960" title="DEV9: Don't shadow return value of GetAdaptersAddresses (Pcap)" authors="TheLastRar" >}}

-Shadowing dwStatus for the return value of GetAdaptersAddresses will prevent the return value of second call from being inspected in the following if statement
+Shadowing dwStatus for the return value of GetAdaptersAddresses will prevent the return value of second call from being inspected in the following if statement.

 If the user had a large amount of network adapters, this would prevent the code from getting the adapter information of a the selected pcap adaptor.